 I take most insurance plans.
 If you don’t have insurance, I’m happy to help you get it (if you want it).
-If you don’t want to use your insurance, you can use sliding scale pricing.
+If you don’t have insurance, you can use sliding scale pricing.
 The top of my scale is $200 per session (this is what I charge the insurance companies) and the bottom of my scale is $50 per hour.
 I also accept CareCredit.

 If you are at or below the Federal Poverty Rate, and do not have insurance, your services are pro bono.
 There is never money shame in my office.
 You pay what you can afford.
 Some folks pay more and some folks pay less.
 If someone is having financial struggles, we will figure it out.
 No one is turned away because they can't pay.

 Do you provide a Good Faith Estimate?

 Absolutely!
 Not only do I comply with the No Surprises Act, but I believe in no financial surprises in general.
 In fact, the most financial surprises and struggles that come for most folks who see me is understanding insurance deductibles and such.
 I will provide a Good Faith Estimate in writing to any who ask for it.

 It varies!
 Folks with simple PTSD can work with me for a few months.
 Complex trauma is most often 6 months to a year.
 Folks with DID can be several years.
 Everyone gets to work with me as long as they need me; there is no set amount of time.